-MATERIAL TOPIC STAKEHOLDER GROUP GRI TOPIC BOUNDARIES CHARTER?
-MATERIAL TOPIC INDICATING RELEVANCE OF TOPIC WHERE DOES THE IMPACT OCCUR?
+MATERIAL TOPIC STAKEHOLDER GROUP INDICATING RELEVANCE OF TOPIC GRI TOPIC BOUNDARIES GRI CHAPTED?
+WHERE DOES THE IMPACT OCCUR?
 ORGANIZATION'S INVOLVEMENT DISCLOSURE CHAPTER Health and safety in the air and on the ground Government, customers, employees and suppliers Occupational health and safety The impact is inside the organization, affecting mainly the aircraft, airports and other operational installations.
 LATAM determines different levels of management according to the type of event.
 There is a dedicated team that prepares the organization to manage emergencies on a continuous basis.
-403-2 Safety Employees Ethics and anti-corruption er Press, customers, employees, suppliers and investors General indicators The impact is inside the organization, affecting all LATAM implemented a wide-ranging compliance program to manage impacts and minimize risks.
-102-17 Who we are Anti-competitive behavior 206-1 On-time performance Customers, employees and suppliers No related GRI topic The impact is on LATAM's main activity, that is the flights it operates, affecting passenger perceptions and the business as a whole.
+403-2 Safety Employees Press, customers, employees, suppliers and investors General indicators The impact is inside the organization, affecting all LATAM implemented a wide-ranging compliance program to manage impacts and minimize risks.
+102-17 Who we are Ethics and anti-corruption Anti-competitive behavior 206-1 On-time performance Customers, employees and suppliers No related GRI topic The impact is on LATAM's main activity, that is the flights it operates, affecting passenger perceptions and the business as a whole.
 LATAM can manage a significant portion of the impacts, such as delays due to maintenance, managing air crews and others.
-Some impacts are external to the organization, such as weather conditions, air traffic limitations and congestion at airports. - Clients Economic performance The impact is inside LATAM, affecting the brand, the loyalty program, the implementation of business strategy, commercial relations and others.
-The impact is outside LATAM, driving changes in factors such as the regulatory environment, new competitors.
-Conditions, air traffic limitations and congestion at airports.
-LATAM can adjust or restructure its strategy.
-Even though the majority of the factors are not under its control, the Group has a policy for managing and mitigating risks by 201-1 Economic and financial Press, customers, Indirect economic impacts loyalty program, the implementation of business strategy, commercial relations and others.
-LATAM can adjust or restructure its strategy. loyalty program, the implementation of business strategy, commercial relations and others.
-203-1 and 203-2 sustainability employees, suppliers and investors Socioeconomic compliance the Group has a policy for managing and mitigating risks by 419-1 - Our business Employee development Customers, employees and suppliers Employment The impact is throughout LATAM's operations.
-Human LATAM manages employee talent and drives commitment to corporate strategy.
-401-1 - Employees resources management is directly linked with corporate performance.
-404-1
+Some impacts are external to the organization, such as weather conditions, air traffic limitations and congestion at airports.
+Clients Press, customers, employees, suppliers and investors Economic performance - The impact is inside LATAM, affecting the brand, the loyalty program, the implementation of business strategy, commercial relations and others.
+201-1 Economic and financial sustainability Indirect economic impacts Even though the majority of the factors are not under its control, 203-1 and 203-2 - Our business Socioeconomic compliance The impact is outside LATAM, driving changes in factors such as the regulatory environment, new competitors, natural disasters, variations in fuel and other prices, affecting the sector as a whole.
+419-1 Employee development Customers, employees and suppliers Employment The impact is throughout LATAM's operations.
+Human resources management is directly linked with corporate LATAM manages employee talent and drives commitment to 401-1 suppliers - resources management is directly linked with corpor- corporate strategy.
+404-1 Employees